LLLichtenstein/MSPTC-Portfolio/README.md

-# Professional and Technical Communication Master's Degree Portfolio
+# Professional and Technical Communication Master's Degree (MSPTC) Portfolio
 ## Projects
 Created a Veterinary Anatomy and Physiology eLearning application targeted towards biological science undergraduates.
 Conducted usability tests with four participants.
 Created personas and scenarios, performed a competitive analysis and heuristic evaluation, created storyboards, developed a wireframe prototype, wrote interview guides and test protocols, statistically analyzed and documented test results, and provided recommendations and conclusions.
 Resulted in outperforming the course requirements and a merit award.
 In addition, resulted in a presentation at James Madison University (Harrisonburg, VA), and two research events at New Jersey Institute of Technology (Newark, NJ) - the NJIT Poster Showcase and the NJIT Graduate Student Association Poster Competition.